tanaynistala/geo-guide/_country-guides/GBR.md

 # Subdivisions

-The United Kindom is divided into four constituent countries:
+The United Kingdom is divided into four constituent countries:

 - England
 - Wales